 Candlelight Processional – Disneyland’s Candlelight Processional has been a tradition since 1958, with celebrities like Cary Grant, John Wayne, Dick Van Dyke, Gary Sinise, Kurt Russell and James Earl Jones narrating the Christmas story at the Main Street Train Station while the Candlelight mass choir is sings beautiful holiday songs.
-Unlike the 2012 Candlelight Processional, which had numerous dates throughout the season, the 2014 Disneyland Candlelight Processional is expected to be performed only 2 nights at Disneyland, the first weekend in December, with two performances each night.
+The Disneyland Candlelight Processional is expected to be performed only 2 nights at Disneyland, the first weekend in December, with two performances each night.

 With that, let’s head across the Esplanade to Disney California Adventure to see its Christmas offerings!

 Disney California Adventure has some great Christmas decorations, which have seemed to expand with each year since the park’s big overhaul wrapped up.
 At this point, the decorations at DCA are every bit as good as Disneyland’s decorations–some of them are even better!